What's the difference between RPA and hyperautomation?

 3. Hyperautomation focuses on business outcomes

-With RPA, you automate each task as a standalone function, such as printing shipping labels.
-Hyperautomation addresses a complete business process.
+With RPA, you automate each task as a standalone function.
+Hyperautomation addresses a complete business process and aims to automate every task possible.
 This begins with determining the business goal you are tackling, and then the specific outcome you are looking to address.

 By analyzing this data, the technology can make decisions at specific junctures along the process that create a personalized experience for the customer, such as recommending products, using photos that are likely to appeal to them and offering customized shipping options.